10 Days In Vietnam – Should You Go North Or South?

 Overall the best time to visit Vietnam is spring (Feb-April) or Fall (August-October).
 During those times there is less rain and the temperatures are more moderate.
 Again, it really depends on which region you pick.
 For example, we would completely avoid the North during the winter as it gets colder.

-We visited the North in early April and for the most part the weather was very pleasant.
+We visited the North of Vietnam for 10 days in early April and for the most part the weather was very pleasant.
 Warm but not too hot, and with very little rain.
 Initially we wanted to do a longer trip in the region and do Vietnam, Laos and northern Thailand in April.
 However, we learned about the slash and burn season, which happens in Thailand, Laos and Myanmar in March and April.
 During that time of the year farmers burn their fields to clear them out for the following season.
 The practice fills the air allover the northern regions of those countries with thick smoke.
 It can drastically decrease air quality and visibility, and cause health issues for people with respiratory problems.

 We also learned that Vietnam doesn’t really have that slash and burn practice so we decided to drop Laos and Northern Thailand for now and just head there.
+Here is how we spent our 10 days in Vietnam.

 Day 1, 2 – Land in Hanoi and spend 2 nights here to get a hold of your jet lag and settle in a bit.